eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

    `./StackFS_ll -r ~/fs/mountpoint ~/userspace_mountpoint -s -f --statsdir=/path/to/statsdir`

-   When the executable receives a signal to dump the statistics it collected, it will dump the information to a file created in the statsdir.
+   When the executable receives a signal to dump the statistics it collected, it will dump the information to a file created in the `statsdir`.
 However, the executable only dumps this information when it receives a `SIGUSR1` signal.
 See the Collecting Runtime Statistics section below for more information.

    To do debugging:

-   `gdb --args ./StackFS_ll -r ~/underlying_filesystem/mountpoint ~/userspace_mountpoint -s -f --statsdir=/home/andrew/fuse-stackfs/StackFS_LowLevel/test_statsdir`
+   `gdb --args ./StackFS_ll -r ~/underlying_filesystem/mountpoint ~/userspace_mountpoint -s -f --statsdir=/path/to/statsdir`

    To do tracing:

-   `./StackFS_ll -r ~/underlying_filesystem/mountpoint ~/userspace_mountpoint -s -f --statsdir=/home/andrew/fuse-stackfs/StackFS_LowLevel/test_statsdir --tracing`
+   `./StackFS_ll -r ~/underlying_filesystem/mountpoint ~/userspace_mountpoint -s -f --statsdir=/path/to/statsdir --tracing`

    Unlike logging, tracing is more invasive.
 It heavily impacts the performance of StackFS.
-When tracing is enabled, whenever the StackFS receives a request from the kernel/library, it will record that it receieved the request.
-The requests get recorded in a file called `trace_stackfs.log` which is created in the statsdir directory.
+When tracing is enabled and the StackFS receives a request from the kernel/library, it will record that it receieved the request.
+The requests get recorded in a file called `trace_stackfs.log` which is created in the `statsdir` directory.

    When run in foreground mode, the executable will not return.
 Use `Ctrl+C` to kill the daemon.